anonymousException/renpy-translator/README.md

 ## Features

-- Completely free and open-source,
+- Completely free and open-source
+- Support **special symbols** in untranslated contents like "{}"  "[]" and "<>"  , the contents in special symbols will not be translated
 - Support  extract the untranslated words ren'py engine has not discovered
 - Support input,brower and drag the file(s) and directory
 - Support translate/extract for single rpy file